-In this article I will explain with an example, how to get the GridView Row and its RowIndex on Client Side when the GridView Row is selected using JavaScript.
+In this article I will explain with an example, how to get the GridView Row and its RowIndex on Client Side when clicked using JavaScript in ASP.Net with C# and VB.Net.

 This article will also explain how to read values from the Cells and TextBoxes present in the GridView Row using JavaScript.